Rhaphidophora Tetrasperma

 How To Propagate Rhaphidophora Tetrasperma In Water

-Step by step instructions to propagate a Rhapidophora Tetrasperma in water
+Follow these step by step instructions to propagate a Rhapidophora Tetrasperma in water:

 1. Take a cutting